MartinaPlumari/CI2024_project-work/README.md

 Each ```Node``` object of this class can represent either a mathematical operator, a variable or a constant.

-Each node mantains references to its parent and to its children, allowing for easy tree traversal.
+Each node maintains references to its parent and to its children, allowing for easy tree traversal.

 The ```__call__``` method recursively evaluates the node and its children, ensuring correct computation.
-To prevent errors from invalid mathematical operations, protective checks are applied:
+To prevent errors from invalid mathematical operations, protective checks are implemented:

 * **Division** (```np.div```): if the denominator is zero, it is replaced with 1e-6 to avoid division by zero.
 * **Logarithm** (```np.log```):